nm-z/nates-resnet/README.md

 - **Labels**: Temperature `temp_c` is taken from the aligned reading.
 - **Split**: 70% train, 15% validation (for Optuna), 15% holdout for final reporting.
 - **Model**: `CustomResNet` — input projection → N residual blocks with LayerNorm, linear, dropout, and learnable residual scaling (`alpha`) → linear head.
 Single-target regression.
-- **Preprocessing (optional)**: VarianceThreshold, StandardScaler, and SelectKBest are toggled/parameterized by Optuna and, if used, are saved for exact reproduction.
+- **Preprocessing (optuna chooses to use this or not )**: VarianceThreshold, StandardScaler, and SelectKBest are toggled/parameterized by Optuna and, if used, are saved for exact reproduction.
 - **Optimization**: Optuna TPE maximizes validation R².
 Mixed precision (AMP) is used; batch size is auto-scaled to fit GPU memory.
 Optional `torch.compile` when available.
 - **Final training**: Trains with best hyperparameters on train+val; reports true holdout R².
 Early stopping with a patience window after a minimum epoch count.
 - **Artifacts & versioning**: Saves to `inference-ready/` including weights, params, metrics, data stats, enabled preprocessors, holdout arrays, and a code snapshot (`model/model_def.py`) with a content-hash `version.json` for provenance.